vectordotdev/gitdocs/docs/using-sources.md

 ---
 # Using Sources

 GitDocs has the awesome ability to compose a documentation site from files spread across multiple locations.
-Sources is how you define these locations.
 A source can be a local file, another git repo, or a remote file (support pending.)
-To use a source, define `source` and `source_type` in the front matter of a file.
+To use a source, define `source` and `source_type` in the front matter.
 Once we fetch the source, it will _replace_ the original file that defines the source.
 For example, let's say our documentation structure looks something like this:

 ```
 docs/